raidsb/python/README.md

 ### dunder methods
 Methods like .__init__() and .__str__() are called dunder methods because they begin and end with double underscores.
 There are many dunder methods that you can use to customize classes in Python

+### Exceptions and errors
+* Errors are concrete conditions, such as syntax and logical errors, that make your code work incorrectly or even crash.
+Often, you can fix errors by updating or modifying the code, installing a new version of a dependency, checking the code’s logic, and so on.
+So, your code won’t break, and your program will continue its normal execution.
+You can fix errors, but you can’t handle them.
+In other words, if you have a syntax error like the one in the example, then you won’t be able to handle that error and make the code run.
+You need to correct the syntax.

+Note in this kind of issues "errors": You can fix errors, but you can’t handle them.
+In other words, if you have a syntax error like the one in the example, then you won’t be able to handle that error and make the code run.
+You need to correct the syntax.

+* Exception handling
+exceptions are events that interrupt the execution of a program.
+As their name suggests, exceptions occur in exceptional situations that should or shouldn’t happen.
+So, to prevent your program from crashing after an exception, you must handle the exception with the appropriate exception-handling mechanism.

 ## importing libraries
 ### importing multiple libraries